pkp/pkp-docs/learning-ojs/en/users-and-roles.md

 There are a number of predefined roles that you can use and edit in OJS.
 Read in-depth about these predefined roles organized by their permissions level.
 Italicized roles are new in OJS 3.

 * The **Site Administrator** is a single user responsible for administration of the entire OJS installation.
 This permissions level will not appear in user lists or in role settings.
+Site administrators, by default, have access to all journals within a given instance and can take any actions that can be undertaken by Journal Managers.

 * **Journal Managers** have access to the entire Editorial Workflow, as well as all other journal settings.
 Available predefined Journal Manager roles: Journal Manager, Journal Editor (formerly “Editor” in OJS 2), Production Manager
 * **Section Editors** have access to the entire Editorial Workflow, but cannot make any changes to journal settings.